rovitotv/qualia_insights_accouting/README.md

 Qualia Insights Accounting System...why buy when you can write your own system?
+My lovely Wife owns and operates a mental health counselling business and I do her accounting.
+For the last several years I have used this simple Python script.
+We bank with PNC so it imports the CSV files and puts categories on everything.
+The system is not perfect so feel free to modify for your needs.

 QIA is based on Python running on the Raspberry PI.
 It is meant to be run from the iPython prompt interactively.

 # General Steps